Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 The need to handle multiple logins on the same device brings with it the first kind of identity which we call _device-user_.
 This identity lives only at a certain device and not even the public key is exposed to the network.

-Besides that, the End Users can have multiple types of identities (we call this _Actors_), and within each type as many instances as they want.
-Each type of identity corresponds to a role in real life or an actor in a use case.
+Besides, the End Users can have multiple types of identities (we call this _Actors_), and within each type as many instances as they want.
+Each type of identity corresponds to a role in real life or an actor in a Use Case.
 Usually each Platform introduces a set of actors and all the Platform's functionality orbits around all the use cases derived on the interactions between those actors.

 The Framework handles a hierarchy of identities.
 One of them is what we call the _root identity_.
-At root level End Users can set a standard set of information that can be overwriten at any level down the hierarchy, narrowing or expanding that information as needed.
+At root level End Users can set a standard set of information that can be overwritten at any level down the hierarchy, narrowing or expanding that information as needed.
 All these identities are exposed to the Fermat Network in a way that from the outside, no one can tell they are related between each other or to a certain End User.

-#### Componets Identities
+#### Components Identities

 Many components have their identities for a variety of purposes: